Who Can Diagnose ADHD? Talking About Attention-Deficit/Hyperactivity Disorder Symptoms

 Those with ADHD can live healthy, happy, and productive lives.
 Everyone faces challenges now and then, and it can be helpful to have someone to confide in when those obstacles arise.
 You can connect with an online therapist through the BetterHelp platform to find an accessible provider.

-Online therapy has been shown to be as effective as traditional, in-person therapy.
+Research suggests online therapy can be as effective as in-person therapy in many cases.
 One study assessed the efficacy of an internet-based program for treating those with ADHD.
 Researchers found that the online intervention improved attention and social functioning in adults and children with ADHD.
 These results show the effectiveness of online-based interventions for managing ADHD.

 Takeaway